-The Pottsville Beach Cenotaph located at ANZAC Park Pottsville Beach adjacent to the Community Hall on Tweed Coast Road is a sepulchral monument in honour of those whose remains are elsewhere.
+The Pottsville Beach Cenotaph is located at Anzac Park, Pottsville Beach adjacent to the Community Hall on Tweed Coast Road.
+It is a sepulchral monument in honour of those whose remains are elsewhere.
 The design of the cenotaph is appropriately solemn and dignified and the structure evokes a sense of service and loss.

-It was erected on behalf of the RSL Pottsville & District Sub-Branch by Mr Nick Gazzard, monumental mason from East Coast Memorials, Mullumbimby NSW.
+It was erected on behalf of the RSL Pottsville and District Sub-Branch by Mr Nick Gazzard, monumental mason from East Coast Memorials, Mullumbimby NSW.

-Re-dedicated on Saturday the 19th of March 2016, this new cenotaph sits in the heart of Pottsville Beach.
+Re-dedicated on Saturday 19 March 2016, this new cenotaph sits in the heart of Pottsville Beach.
 It replaces a smaller granite obelisk cenotaph built on the same site in 1988.

 The cenotaph is a subtle and tangible reminder of those who built Pottsville and of those locals who have served and fought for Australia.

-Memorial improvements and maintenance at the site have been funded by the Tweed Shire, by donations from RSL Pottsville & District Sub-Branch, local people and businesses, and some small government grants.
+Memorial improvements and maintenance at the site have been funded by the Tweed Shire, by donations from RSL Pottsville and District Sub-Branch, local people and businesses, and some small government grants.